drduh/YubiKey-Guide/README.md

 Syncing disks.
 ```

 Use [LUKS](https://askubuntu.com/questions/97196/how-secure-is-an-encrypted-luks-filesystem) to encrypt the new partition.
-Generate a different password which will be used to protect the filesystem:
+Generate a unique passphrase which will be used to protect the filesystem:

 ```console
 sudo cryptsetup luksFormat /dev/mmcblk0p1